moonspacelinguistics/vltcarleton-simulate-repeaters/README.md

 parameters under comparable sparsity and repeat-testing conditions, and the resulting difficulty estimates for 2,999 flemmas.

-**Findings:** <one or two sentences — direction and magnitude of the bias introduced by repeat test-takers, e.g. "difficulty estimates for high-frequency items were displaced by a mean of X logits (SD = Y) when repeat test-takers made up ~30% of observations.">
+**Findings:** The results suggest that 1-IRT-modeling using a combination of JLM and Bayesian estimation from the package bigIRT (version 0.1.8) (Driver & Tomasik, 2023) produces item estimates that might be robust to repeat test-takers.
+Thus, a ranked flemma-based wordlist for Japanese EFL learners using large-scale observations extracted from an online vocabulary testing platform  [vlt.carleton.ca](https://vlt.carleton.ca/) (McLean & Raine, 2019) is presented here.

-A mirror of this repository and the resulting wordlist is archived at [OSF](https://doi.org/<osf-doi>).
+A copy of this repository and the resulting wordlist is also archived at [OSF](https://doi.org/<osf-doi>).

 ## Contents